rackerlabs/design-system/_component_design/radio-buttons.md

 layout: component
 category: Components
 usage: >
+  A radio button is a graphical control element that allows the user to choose only one of a predefined set of mutually exclusive options.

+  radio groups—collections of radio buttons describing a set of related options.

   Radio buttons are used when the user is only allowed to select one option from a list.
 A minimum of one choice is required, and one is preselected by default.
 preview-image: preview-images/radio-buttons.svg
 resource: true